knom/UniversalApps-Modularity/README.md

 =======================

 Allow multiple SKUs of your Universal App with loosely coupled modules.
+Works with P&P Prism, Caliburn Micro, etc… and other MVVM frameworks.

 Feel free to reuse in your application as-is.

 Microsoft.TED.WinRT.Modules